jashdubal/stackoverflow-classification/README.md

 ## Hyperparameter Tuning

-Hyperparameter tuning can be performed using grid search or random search techniques.
-In this project, the hyperparameters of interest are the hidden dimension and dropout rate.
-By experimenting with different values for these hyperparameters, an optimal combination can be found that yields the best validation performance.
+The hyperparameters of interest in this project are the hidden dimension and dropout rate.
+By experimenting with different values for these hyperparameters, we can improve model performance.

 ## Evaluation